 So what is a 360-degree performance review?
 It is a type of performance review wherein employees receive performance feedback not only from their managers but also from colleagues, vendors customers, etc. It is a fairly intensive type of assessment because it involves collating a lot of data, which in turn is also subjective because that is the very nature of feedback.

-If you’ve been shying away from doing 360 performance reviews because you’ve heard stories about mangled performance reviews, then we’ve got a few tips on how to make a 360 degree performance review work for you!
+If you’ve been shying away from doing 360 performance reviews because you’ve heard stories about mangled performance reviews, then we’ve got a few tips on how to make a 360-degree performance review work for you!

 1. Don’t Just Evaluate The Job, Evaluate How It Is Done

 Evaluate your employees based on how they do their job and not based on the outcome.
 Outcomes do not always reflect the amount of work that goes into getting a job done.
-You need to identify the core skills and competencies that you want your employees to posess and assess them accordingly.
+You need to identify the core skills and competencies that you want your employees to possess and assess them accordingly.

 2. Constructive Criticism Is The Key

 The purpose of a performance review is to help your employee grow as a professional.
 And criticisms are definitely an important part of performance reviews.
 But criticism is one of the places where performance reviews tend to go horribly wrong.
-An employee is entitled to their opinion but before you begin a performance review, you might want to lay down the ground rules for what counts as fair criticism and what does not.
+An Employee is entitled to their opinion but before you begin a performance review, you might want to lay down the ground rules for what counts as fair criticism and what does not.

 Bad criticism: John is not punctual and spends a lot of time in the office doing nothing.

-If you look, at the first example, you will see that while the reviewer in question is not pleased by John’s tardiness, he/she does note that John is dedicated.
+If you look at the first example, you will see that while the reviewer in question is not pleased by John’s tardiness, he/she does note that John is dedicated.
 The criticism has some value to offer.